JSI-1187-01 Monotherapy and in Combination With Dabrafenib for Advanced Solid Tumors With MAPK Pathway Mutations

 - Second, active primary solid tumor malignancy that, in the judgement of the investigator or Sponsor medical monitor, may affect the interpretation of results

 - Prior malignancies, with the exception of carcinoma in situ of any origin, non-muscle invasive bladder cancer, Gleason 3+3 prostate cancer and prior malignancies in remission whose likelihood of recurrence is very low, as judged by the Sponsor medical monitor.

 - Active infection with human immunodeficiency virus (HIV), hepatitis B virus (HBV) or hepatitis C virus (HCV) requiring treatment within the last week prior to study treatment

 - Other active infection requiring IV antibiotic usage within the last week prior to study treatment

 - Any other medical intervention or other condition which, in the opinion of the Principal Investigator, could compromise adherence to study requirements or confound the interpretation of study results

-- Participation within the last 28 days in a clinical trial, or currently enrolled in a clinical trial, involving an investigational product or any other type of medical research judged not to be scientifically or medically compatible with this study
+- Receipt of an investigational product on a clinical trial within 5 elimination half-lives or within 28 days, whichever is shorter, prior to C1D1 on this study, or currently enrolled in a clinical trial, involving an investigational product or any other type of medical research judged not to be scientifically or medically compatible with this study

 - Previously completed or withdrawn from this study or any other study investigating an ERK1/2 inhibitor.